Ays-Kofi/Project-G/README.md

 ![PROJECT G!
 Methods](https://github.com/Ays-Kofi/Project-G/assets/95678168/0462715f-4df0-40d3-ac15-cd4ca10eecd0)

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The researchers will gather, organize, and use available data-sets such as those provided from Our World in Data to analyze the rising cases of dengue in the Philippines.
-The categories such as month, year, region, and number of dengue cases will be available in the said data-sets.
-These data-sets can help the researchers to understand how and when, during what months these cases of dengue are rising the most.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The researchers will gather, organize, and use available data-sets such as those provided from Our World in Data to analyze the deforestration rate in the Philippines.
+The categories such as year, region, and total number of forest cover, deforestration cover and biodiversity hotspot will be available in the said data-sets.
 All members of the Literature Review Group have access to the original data sources and extraction tables for them to be able to review and analyze it more anytime, anywhere.</p>

 ***